ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ten-caregiver-spaces.md

 1. **Rank the Spaces:** 1-10 with 1 being typically most important to you.
 2. **Weight the Spaces:** How important the space is right now, 1 to 5, with 5 being the most.

+[Contact me]({filename}/pages/contact.md).
 I hope you’ll find my Spaces concept helpful.
 I’d love to hear back from you, especially about any creative ways you’ve put this to use.

-[Contact me]({filename}/pages/contact.md) and let me know what you've learned in your role as a Caregiver.

 ![Dr. R written by hand]({static}/images/dr_r_sm.png)